alysivji/appointment-manager/README.md

 ## Notes

 * I know there is a lot to clean up, but did not take the time to do so as this is a project to show my knowledge.
 I can discuss what I would clean up if I had more time and needed to deploy to production
+* Another way to check overlap would be to have the union of doctor's schedule and opening times, and see if there is an overlap